DanielOsuoha/python-programs/Data Structures/Arrays/Brik/Text Editor/notes.md

 - The total text length can grow up to 10^7 characters.

 - Aim for O(log n) or amortized O(1) operations for typical inserts and deletes.

+Follow-up

+Can you optimize your implementation for large text edits by using a data structure such as:

+a Rope,

+a Piece Table, or

+a Gap Buffer